Hasan082/slider-with-textt-animation/README.md

-# Hi there 👋, I am Hasan.
+# Hi there 👋, I am Hasan Full Stack Web and Flutter Mobile Developer.

 # Slider With Text Animation
 ### Build A hero section slider using owl carousel and own made text animatiion.